mvolkmann/blog/src/alpine.md

 ## Basic Example

 The following code renders a button that toggles whether a `div` is visible.
-The `x-data` attribute defines state that is available on that element and its descendants.
+The `x-data` directive defines state that is available on that element and its descendants.
-The `x-show` attribute determines whether that element should be shown based on the value of the `open` state property.
+The `x-show` directive determines whether that element should be shown based on the value of the `open` state property.
 When `open` is false, the attribute `style="display: none;"` is added to the `div`.